A family walks around a shopping area in Cary, North Carolina.

 What is your idea of the perfect place to live?
 A burgeoning city with an energetic young professional scene?
 What about a quaint town with access to gorgeous, secluded stretches of beach or wooded hiking trails?
 Or do you look for nationally-recognized public schools and affluent, well-educated neighbors?

-When it comes to living on the East Coast, there are hundreds of beautiful places that can fit the bill.
-Whether charming New England towns steeped in Ivy League academics or the inviting shores of Florida's Atlantic side, the East Coast is chock full of diverse towns and cities that are truly outstanding.
+If somewhere else on the East Coast is calling, though, there are hundreds of beautiful places that can fit the bill.
+Whether charming New England towns steeped in Ivy League academics or the inviting shores of Charleston, South Carolina, the East Coast is chock full of diverse towns and cities that are truly outstanding.

 Stacker compiled a list of the best places to live on the East Coast using 2022 data from Niche, which uses its own formula to rank locations.
 Cities, towns, and suburbs in the following states listed in alphabetical order were considered: Connecticut, Delaware, Florida, Georgia, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Vermont, and Virginia.